vaporvance/aero10/README.md

     - [UltraUXThemePatcher](https://mhoefs.eu/software_uxtheme.php?lang=en)
     - [SecureUxTheme](https://github.com/namazso/SecureUxTheme)
     - [UXTheme hook](https://windhawk.net/mods/uxtheme-hook) Windhawk mod
-2. Extract the downloaded package and place the contents in C:\Windows\Resources\Themes
+2. Extract the downloaded zip and place the contents in C:\Windows\Resources\Themes
 3. Apply the theme through Windows Settings > Personalization page

 The theme should apply now, if the theme is not  working, check if your system have been patched correctly